 Theme: Galilee encounters with Jesus

-Continue our rise to the majestic summit of historic Mt Arbel to marvel at the amazing views over the Golan Heights and the full panorama of Lake Galilee.
+Arise before dawn this morning and ascend to the majestic summit of historic Mt Arbel to marvel at the amazing Sunrise views over the Golan Heights and the full panorama of Lake Galilee.

-From here, pilgrims will take the opportunity to walk a spectacular stretch of the actual Jesus Trail frequented by Our Lord about three times a year in his journeys between Nazareth and Capernaum.
-This well-worn shepherd’s path through the Valley of the Doves offers a rare and genuine experience for mobile pilgrims to prayerfully encounter the actual footsteps of Jesus down through the rustic pass between the mountains.
+From here, pilgrims will take the opportunity to walk a spectacular stretch of the ancient Jesus Trail* frequented by Our Lord in his many travels between Nazareth and Capernaum.
+This well-worn shepherd’s path offers a rare and genuine experience for able bodied pilgrims to prayerfully encounter the actual footsteps of Jesus down through the rustic pass between the mountains. *Weather and personal fitness dependent

 Sea of Galilee overnight (BD)